Jerry-licious/meme-the-spire/README.md

 }
 ```

+**cardNames**: The name of the cards that will trigger this tooltip.

+**title**: The title of the tooltip.
+Note: you do not need to add "Tip: " as the game does that for you.

+**content:** The content of the tooltip.
+Some tooltips have extended descriptions that do not fit in one tooltip box, so line break characters(`\n`) can be added in the `content` field to split the tooltip into multiple parts that will be shown in order (the next will show after the first is dismissed).

 The same tooltip can be applied to multiple cards and will show for all of them if they are seen, the tooltip will show as long as one of the names in its `cardNames` match with the card's name.
 Note that the player can only see *one* tooltip in one card reward screen, so the first defined tooltip in the list will be shown first.

-Some tooltips have extended descriptions that do not fit in one tooltip box, so line break characters(`\n`) can be added in the `content` field to split the tooltip into multiple parts that will be shown in order (the next will show after the first is dismissed).

 One tooltip can only be shown once in one session of the game to minimise disruption (restarting the game will reset the record).